Introduction

 Can blinding concrete be used in place of lean concrete?

-No—blinding concrete serves a specific purpose as a temporary layer, while lean concrete is designed for structural support; using one in place of the other may compromise project integrity.
+Blinding concrete has a specific role as a temporary layer, while lean concrete is meant for structural support.
+Using one instead of the other could jeopardize the integrity of your project.

 What are the environmental considerations when choosing between blinding and lean concrete?